The University offers a bachelor of arts (B.A.) and a bachelor of science (B.S.) in psychology.

 The Psychology Program is flexible and designed to meet the needs of students with different

-to develop a career plan that best meets their current and future goals.
+to insure that it meets their current and future goals.

 As a result, our graduates enter the job market in a variety of directions.
 A few of options include

 careers in service industries, research, government, and business, including advertising and marketing.

 Many pursue graduate studies in psychology and related fields.
 Others pursue professional programs in areas such as medicine,

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.